dave45678/Lesson15/IntroToSpringBoot/Lesson25.md

 Generating new SSH public key.
 Uploading ssh public key /Users/java/.ssh/id_rsa.pub
 ```

-6. Provision a new Heroku App
+### 4. Provision a new Heroku App:
-	* Navigate to the directory your application is in
+1. Navigate to the directory your application is in

-	* Run the following:
+2. Run the following:

 ```ShellSession
 $ heroku create